mjopenglsdl/small3d/README.md

             SDL2_ttf.framework
             SDL2.framework

-Note that if you try to build the code on Windows or Linux, you will also need to download / install libpng and zlib.
+Note that if you try to build the code on Windows, you will also need to download libpng and zlib.
 They are provided on OSX by default.

 Create another directory inside *small3d*, called *build*.